 That being said, however, I’m not suggesting that your son or daughter take the time off to merely flip burgers – unless they have a burning desire to work up the ladder and become a franchise owner of some sort – which isn’t necessarily a bad thing, either!

 But anyway, after publishing that post, I got lots of emails and comments from people who were asking for some suggestions for good gap year programs that they could look into.
-So after quite a bit of personal research (and yes, getting on a seemingly-endless amount of mailing lists!), here is the first version of my list.
-I’m still looking into more work-related programs, so stay tuned for those.
-And if you’re interested in an interesting alternative to college as an after high school track, check out what I have to say about Praxis, a program that our kiddo #3 is currently working through.
+So after quite a bit of personal research (and yes, getting on a seemingly endless amount of mailing lists!), here are some ideas to get you started…

 Looking for a community service trip for your high school student?